What Is a Marriage Green Card?

 The first step in beginning your Marriage Green Card is to file Form I-130 (Petition for Alien Relative) and provide the required documentation to support the legitimacy of the marriage between you and the sponsor spouse.
 Although there are slight differences in the process depending on whether the sponsor spouse is a U.S. citizen or a Green Card holder, in general, the steps are quite similar.

-After the sponsor spouse files Form I-130, the Marriage Green Card applicant will file either Form I-485 (Application to Register Permanent Residence or Adjust Status) or Form DS-260 (Application for Immigrant Visa and Alien Registration) depending on where the Marriage Green Card applicant is residing.
+After the sponsor spouse files Form I-130, the Marriage Based Green Card applicant will file either Form I-485 (Application to Register Permanent Residence or Adjust Status) or Form DS-260 (Application for Immigrant Visa and Alien Registration).
+Whether to file Form I-485 or Form DS-260 depends on where the Marriage Based Green Card applicant is residing.
 Once the necessary documents are submitted, then it’s time to prepare for your Green Card interview.

 - Form I-485: the application for adjustment of status when the Marriage Green Card applicant is living in the U.S.